ngscheurich/arkenstone/README.md

     $ env SLACK_TOKEN=Your/Token/1234 vagrant up

-The Arkenstone is busy building a new Vagrant box and doing some initial work for you like:
+For now, The Arkenstone is busy building a new Vagrant box and doing some initial work for you, such as:

 - Installing system software depencies
 - Building and installing Ruby